nrkno/dotnetskolen/README_EN.md

 **Step 4 of 9** - [🔝 Go to top](#-net-school) [⬆ Previous step](#step-3---create-solution) [⬇ Next step](#step-5---unit-tests-for-domain-model)

 We are going to create an API to retrieve a simplified electronic program guide (EPG) for various channels on NRK TV.
-The idea is that this API could provide the data basis for a program guide - e.g. the one shown here: <https://info.nrk.no/presse/tvguide/>
+The idea is that the API could deliver the data basis for a program guide - e.g the one shown here: <https://info.nrk.no/presse/tvguide/>

 > The model we use for EPG in this course is simplified compared to [the one used in the PS API](https://webapp-ps-granitt-api-prod-we.azurewebsites.net/swagger/ui/index#/Epg), and is used as an example only.

-An EPG can be seen as a list of broadcasts, and for our example in this course, a broadcast contains the following fields:
+An EPG can be seen as a list of transmissions, and for our example in this course, a transmission contains the following fields:

 - Title - The title of the program.
 Must be between 5 and 100 characters (inclusive), and can only consist of uppercase and lowercase letters, numbers, and some special characters: `, . : - !`
-- Channel - The channel the broadcast is on.
+- Channel - The channel broadcasting the transmission.
 In our case, possible channels are limited to NRK1 and NRK2, and must be written in capital letters.
-- Start date and time - date and time when the broadcast starts.
+- Start date and time - date and time when the transmission starts.
-- End date and time - date and time when the broadcast ends.
+- End date and time - date and time when the transmission ends.
 Must be after the start date and time.

-#### Domenemodell i F#
+#### Domain model in F#

 Now that we have specified our domain, we can model it in F#.
 Start by creating a new file `Domain.fs` under `src/api`: